Academic Advising for Undergraduate Students

 - to ensure progress toward graduation.

 Meeting regularly with advisors enables students to stay on track and to be successful.
-All students are expected to make use of available advising services located in the academic departments, the Undergraduate Advising Center, college-based Student Resource Centers and in special advising and support programs.
+All students are expected to make use of available advising services located in the academic departments, the Undergraduate Advising Center (if undeclared) or College Resource Center (if declared), and in special advising and support programs.

 Undergraduate Student Advising

 Advising for majors and minors is available from faculty members in each department.
 It is the student's responsibility to seek out a faculty member to serve as an advisor.
 Some departments assign advisors and others have students choose from a list.
 Contact the department for referral to an advisor.

 Graduate Student Advising

 Advising for graduate students is available from faculty members in each department.
 In addition, the Division of Graduate Studies provides general advising for prospective and continuing students about all graduate program policies and procedures.
-Contact the department for referral to an advisor.
+Contact the department for a referral to an advisor.

 Additional Advising and Retention Programs

 San Francisco State University offers other advising services and support programs to assist students.
 Click on any of the following programs for more information: